-The Disciplinary Panel Chair will set a timeframe by which to reply to this Charge Letter/Notice in writing and set any other directions for the exchange of information and/or evidence that the Disciplinary Panel Chair considers appropriate
+The Disciplinary Panel Chair will set you a timeframe by which to reply to this Charge Letter in writing and set any other directions for the exchange of information and/or evidence that the Disciplinary Panel Chair considers appropriate.
+You will be informed of the date, time, and place of the Hearing as soon as possible.

-All parties to a Disciplinary Hearing will have the right to:
+All parties to the Hearing will have the right to: